Accounting Standards Recently Adopted

 Accounting Standards Not Yet Adopted

+ASU 2024-03, Income Statement—Reporting Comprehensive Income—Expense Disaggregation Disclosures (Subtopic 220-40): Disaggregation of Income Statement Expenses.
+ASU 2024-03 requires public companies to disclose, in the notes to the financial statements, specific information about certain costs and expenses at each interim and annual reporting period.
 This includes disclosing amounts related to employee compensation, depreciation, and intangible asset amortization.
 In addition, public companies will need to provide qualitative description of the amounts remaining in relevant expense captions that are not separately disaggregated quantitatively.
 ASU 2024-03 is effective for public business entities for annual reporting periods beginning after December 15, 2026, and interim reporting periods within annual reporting periods beginning after December 15, 2027, as clarified in ASU 2025-01, Income Statement—Reporting Comprehensive Income—Expense Disaggregation Disclosures (Subtopic 220-40): Clarifying the Effective Date.
 Implementation of ASU 2024-03 may be applied prospectively or retrospectively.
-The Company does not expect the adoption of ASU 2024-03 to have a material impact on its consolidated financial statements.
+The Company is assessing the impact that the adoption of ASU 2024-03 will have on its consolidated financial statements.